What is a peer mentor?

 Become a peer mentor!

-- Great experience and resume content!
+- Great experience for your CV

-- Team t-shirt, social engagement and food!
+- Team t-shirt, social engagement and food

-- Eligible to be nominated for annual Peer Mentor Awards!
+Eligible to be nominated for annual Peer Mentor Awards

-- Invitation to annual student dinner, celebrating
+- Invitation to annual student dinner, celebrating leadership and excellence

-- First chance at select on-campus paid opportunities
+- First chance at select on-campus paid opportunities that benefit from "Peer Mentor Principles", your mentor training and support.

 Upper-year mature students (25+) and international students are welcome to become Peer Mentors too!
 As a mature student mentor or international mentor, you would be matched with first-year mature or international students who can benefit from your diverse and shared experiences.